 Until a day in the distant future when women have the same social freedoms as men, gender quotas will remain a critical tool in making politics accessible to women.
 This accessibility, even if limited to only a handful of electoral races, sees multiplicative effects as female politicians take the skills and support gained to pursue higher office.
 Gender quotas have a critical cumulative effect, and the additional help with entry is necessary to continue to raise new generations of female politicians.
 Moreover, even if not equal participation, greater female participation helps pave the way to address the underlying social challenges preventing more women from entering politics.
 A higher percentage of female politicians is correlated with expansions in women’s reproductive rights, maternity leave, and anti-discrimination efforts.
 Taiwan may loom above its neighbours in terms of women in government, but gender quotas can only go so far.
 If gender quotas have been women’s key to unlocking the door to politics, now Taiwan needs to ask itself, how can it get rid of the door altogether?

 Rose Adams received her bachelor’s degree in International Relations from Stanford University and continues to study there as a graduate student in East Asian Studies.
 She first visited Taiwan for a summer language intensive and proceeded to fall head over heels for the country, especially the food.
 She intends to continue studying Taiwan and to go back as frequently as she can.

-This article is part of a special issue on “Taiwan Security Issues: Student Commentaries from the Stanford Center for East Asian Studies, Fall 2020” All articles in the special issue can be found here.
+This article is part of a special issue on “Taiwan Security Issues: Student Commentaries from the Stanford Center for East Asian Studies.